bigtoga/Project3/Idea_MortgageRates.md

 * * Quandl for Treasury bond history
 * * Current mortgage rates - either "Bankrate.com U.S. Home Mortgage 30-Year Fixed National Average Index" or Freddie Mac data
 * * Credit score => Mortgage rate offered mapping - TBD (for matching "user's current credit score" to what rate they likely be offered if refinancing)
-* Frontend - React-based app that
+* Frontend - React

-asks questions, stores data in json for duration of user session (I.e. their answers to the survey questions)
-* SQLite for data persistence
+* Data persistence - SQLite
-* Python for API calls, possible OCR read or web scrape (Freddie Mac data?)
+* Data pulls - Python for API calls, possible OCR read or web scrape (Freddie Mac data?)

-React-based web application that asks
+* Endpoints - Flask
+* Interactive visualizations - d3?
+ZingChart?
+* Hosting - Heroku because we can deploy "live" Python/Flask apps to it
+* Machine learning - simple linear regression is likely all we need so Python with sklearn is likely all that is needed